sincerydev123/shadow-remove-photo/README.md

 # GAN-based lighting correction on portrait images
 ![](images/readme_image.png)

 This is the project page for "Unsupervised Shadow Removal and Relighting for Webcam Portrait Images with GANs" (paper submission in progress).
-We propose a framework for lighting correction on portrait images.
+I propose a framework for lighting correction on portrait images.
 This work is based on existing GAN-based approaches for portrait image generation and styletransfer.

 The basic idea of this work is the following:
 1. Project an image into the StyleGAN2 latent space to get the latent vector